jaewonkim682/individual-project/README.md

 # individual-project

-The Apple Watch datasets were imported from https://physionet.org/content/sleep-accel/1.0.0/
+The Apple Watch datasets can be found at https://physionet.org/content/sleep-accel/1.0.0/